 When I was all stitched and tidied up, I went to the cop and heard a quavering voice tell him that I wanted to press charges against my husband for assault.
 The cop looked across the waiting room at him, sitting with his face buried behind his bloodied hands, his tiny mother, herself a victim, standing next to his chair, her arm around him while she stroked his head and kissed his fevered brow.

 The cop looked back at me and said, "You don’t want to do that.
-You’ll just make him angry all over again, and it’ll be worse the next time."

 In 1982, there were few shelters for victims of intimate partner violence (IPV) and little training for police.
 Today, there are significantly more resources, but still many police officers -- and family and friends of victims and abusers -- fail to treat IPV as the crime it is, and still it is excruciatingly difficult to leave an abusive relationship.